 Plant Vogtle is one of Georgia Power's two nuclear facilities and is one of three nuclear facilities in the Southern Company system.

+Construction of the two-unit plant started in 1974.
 Unit 1 began commercial operation in May 1987.
 Unit 2 began commercial operation in May 1989.
-Each unit is capable of generating 1,215 megawatts (Mw) for a total capacity of 2,430 Mw.
-The plant is powered by pressurized water reactors (PWR) manufactured by Westinghouse.
-The turbines and electric generators are manufactured by General Electric.
+Each unit is capable of generating 1,215 megawatts for a total capacity of 2,430 MW.
+The plant is powered by pressurized water reactors manufactured by Westinghouse.

-- In June 2009, Plant Vogtle's Operating license was extended for an additional 20 years.
+In June 2009, Plant Vogtle's operating license was extended for 20 years.